Plotting hubverse formatted output

 four_corners[["NM"]]

-#> Warning in ggplot2::scale_y_continuous(trans = ytrans): log-10 transformation introduced infinite values.
+#> Warning in ggplot2::scale_y_continuous(transform = y_transform): log-10 transformation introduced infinite values.

 #> log-10 transformation introduced infinite values.

-Many hubs provide “truth data” of observed values of the forecasting
+Many hubs provide “target data” or “truth data” of observed values of

-you to plot this alongside the forecast data.
-Since this truth data
+plot this alongside the forecast data.
+Since this target data often goes

 start_date